-Decided on a plan yet, or drew some up yourself?
-Great, let’s continue!
-For this tutorial we’ll be going off this plan:
+Whether you’re following a floor plan you found, or one you sketched out, let’s continue!
+For this tutorial we’ll be going off of this floor plan:

-So now that we have a plan to go off of let’s get in with the basics.
-Laying out sizes.
-I don’t care what anyone says- size does matter.
+Let’s get settled in with the basics.
+The first step is laying out sizes.
+I don’t care what anyone says–size does matter.
 I like to keep the walls .7 studs thick.
 I also like to keep it an average height that matches about the height of a characters bellybutton.
 I use Bob-Chan as a height reference for all my doorways and windows.

-Moving on to the actual building, whoo!
+Now we can move on to the actual building part.
+WOO!
 Let’s start by tracing out some rooms, our doorways (RED), and our windows (BLUE).

-From there once we’re satisfied roughly with the floor plan and room sizes we can start building up our walls a little bit, making sure that the player has room to move the camera freely (not having a very low ceiling).
-Sometimes depending on the complexity you are going with, it’s nice to have areas with vaulted ceilings.
+Once we’re satisfied with the floor plan and room sizes, we can start building up our walls.
+Make sure that the player has room to move the camera freely (not having a very low ceiling).
+Depending on the complexity of your house, it’s nice to have areas with vaulted ceilings.

-I like to take this time to also add a little frame around the windows and have it extend out a bit.
+I like to use this time period to add a little frame around the windows and have them extend out a bit.
 It adds a nice touch of contrast to the flat walls.

-Now here’s where the fun starts.
-If you’re wishing to go for the bit of extra detail without going overkill on part count, just a little bit of baseboard & some wall colours can go a long way.
-I like to place a veryyy thin part along the inside of the walls, that way I can colour rooms individually to give them each a bit of personality.
-Putting a baseboard (or, top board if yea’ wanna get real frisky) can also help break up the ground and wall nicely.
+Now here’s where the real fun starts.
+If you’re wishing to go for a bit of extra detail without going overkill on part count, just a little bit of baseboard & some wall color can go a long way.
+I like to place a veryyy thin part along the inside of the walls, that way I can color rooms individually to give them each a bit of personality.
+Putting a baseboard (or top board if you wanna get real funky) can also help break up the ground and wall nicely.

-I mean hey while we’re at it why don’t we do the same for the floor?
+I mean, while we’re at it, why don’t we do the same for the floor?
 Then we can texture each room according to its theme.

-From here we can move to the outside.
-Now I could go very deep into the topic of exterior design, but I’m trying to keep this short and to the point- so feel free to experiment yourself with styles.
-Once again google images can be your best friend for ideas.
+From here we can begin working on the exterior.
+I could go very deep into the topic of exterior design, but I’m trying to keep this short and to the point.
+Feel free to experiment with your own style, using your creative brain will set your house apart from the rest!
+Once again, finding reference images will be your best friend for coming up with ideas.

-I like to overhang the roof slope about 1 or 2 studs over the roof, then the shingle layer on it another 1 stud over that.
-Adds a more realistic overhang style as seen in most modern North American homes.
+I like to overhang the roof slope about 1 or 2 studs over, then the shingle layer on it another 1 stud over that.
+This adds a more realistic overhang style as seen in most modern North American homes.

-From there you can leave it flat and plain, or do as I do bellow and make a wood shake pattern on the walls (this works great on the roof too!).
-I just adjust the sizes and make sure the lineups are offset, and toss on a small rotation on each one to give them more originality and less of a copy/paste feel.
-Adjusting the colour of the shakes slightly helps it stand out more too.
+From here, you can leave it flat and plain, or do as I do below and make a wood shake pattern on the walls (this works great on the roof too!).
+I adjust the sizes and make sure the lineups are offset, and toss a small rotation on each one to give them more originality and less of a copy/paste feel (remember: real life is random!)
+Adjusting the color of the shakes also helps it stand out.

 So here we are at the end of this quick and simple tutorial.
-A few key points to remember are:
+Here are the key takeaways: